notteddydev/reimagined_lamp/ROADMAP.md

 ### ToDo (AddressBook)

-- Setup GitHub pipeline.
-- Set up with nginx on local
 - Create a Mixin for views and 'next' get param url.
 - Define __str__ method for Models